 While a lot of us would cringe at the thought of skipping a daily rinse, experts suggest we actually might be showering more often than needed.
-Watch below to see Dermatologist Dr Katherine Armour shed some light.
+Dermatologist Dr Katherine Armour makes the subject clearer.

 So, how often do you really need to shower?